Ballintubber Abbey: History

 Despite being suppressed and damaged during the Protestant Reformation, the roofless abbey continued to be used throughout penal times by Catholics.
 In 1963, extensive archaeological excavations were carried out prior to starting restoration work.
 By 1966, the nave had been restored and re-roofed, in time for the 750th anniversary of the abbey's foundation although work continued until 1969.
 In 1997, the Chapter House and Dorter area were restored and re-roofed.
 In 2016, during the 800th anniversary celebrations, planning permission to restore the entire east wing was granted.

 The abbey has several modern outdoor attractions, including a very modern abstract Stations of the Cross, an underground permanent Crib, and a Rosary Way.
 There is a small museum.
 According to the Ballintubber website and other popular accounts, John O'Mullowny of Ballyhean, an infamous local priest hunter, is buried in the cemetery.
 A large tree marks the spot.
-The abbey marks the beginning of Tochar Phádraig, the ancient pilgrimage route to Croagh Patrick, reopened by Pilgrim Paths of Ireland.
+The abbey marks the beginning of Tóchar Phádraig, the ancient pilgrimage route to Croagh Patrick, reopened by Pilgrim Paths of Ireland.
+A 35-km trail from Ballintubber Abbey to the top of Croagh Patrick has been developed, part of what is also being named the Ireland West Camino, following the model of the Camino de Santiago in Spain.